olilarkin/awesome-musicdsp/README.md

 - [DSPFilters](https://github.com/vinniefalco/DSPFilters) - Vinno Falco made this excellent MIT licensed IIR filter library.
 [Here](https://github.com/olilarkin/DSPFilters) is a fork to work with the latest JUCE.
 See also [iir1](https://github.com/berndporr/iir1), which seems a further developed and improved version.

 ## Reading
 This is a small selection of books that have been helpful to me.
-There are many others that look absolutely great but I have not used them in anger (yet).

 - [Will Pirkle](http://www.willpirkle.com/) - Will Pirkle has written two books that will be invaluable the aspiring audio plug-in developer - "Designing Audio Effect Plug-Ins in C++" and "Designing Software Synthesizer Plug-Ins in C++".
 The books contain detailed information about important audio DSP, including modern virtual analogue techniques, and sample code for complete sythesizers that sound good.
 My only criticism is that a large part of the books relates to a bespoke plugin framework and providing information for multiple formats, AU, VST3 can be a bit overwhelming, and clutters the content.
 Nevertheless I highly recommend these books.
 For more info [see here](http://www.willpirkle.com/about/books)
 - [Dodge and Jerse - Computer Music: Synthesis, Composition and Performance, 2nd Edition](https://books.google.co.uk/books/about/Computer_Music.html?id=eY_BQgAACAAJ&redir_esc=y) - This is my absolute favourite book to recommend to students studying computer music/audio synthesis.
 I find the book does not date like some other computer music texts.
 The block diagrams are charming and the techniques are discussed very well.